conradakunga/Blog/_posts/2021-09-21-30-days-of-net-6-day-8-control-of-serialization-of-object-cycles.md

     - C#
     - 30 Days Of .NET 6
 ---
-When dealing with complex object graphs in memory, it is common to have objects referencing themslves.
+When dealing with complex object graphs in memory, it is common to have objects referencing themselves.

 Take this example.

 We have this class:

 ```csharp
 public class Animal